 - If the internship is UNPAID a valid Student Placement Agreement (SPA) between ASU and the employer is required.
 Follow the below instructions prior to completing your academic program’s specific internship registration process.

 - If the internship is with ASU, (like at an ASU research center, ASU lab, ASU IT department or similar) you do not need any Student Placement Agreement (SPA).
 ASU does not enter into agreements with itself.

-Ensuring there is a SPA, is just one step in the internship course registration process.
-Each student must check with their academic advisor for their specific registration paperwork process and deadlines.
-Please complete this Student Placement Agreement request form, then email it to [email protected] Please use “<Your Name> / <Company Name>- SPA request” as the subject line.
+For your Unpaid internship OR your Paid internship but the company refuses to sign your program’s internship course registration form, ensuring there is a Student Placement Agreement (SPA), is just one step in the internship course registration process.
+Each student must check with their academic advising department for their specific internship registration paperwork process and deadlines.
+Please complete this Student Placement Agreement Request form, then email it to [email protected] Please use “<Your Name> / <Company Name>- SPA request” as the subject line.
 The Career Center will check if there is an existing agreement.

 - If there is a current agreement, you will receive an email confirming there is one in place.
 Please ensure you are following your department’s process for registering for the internship.
-The SPA process is only one element of the registration process.
+The UNPAID /Employer Refuses to Sign course registration paperwork SPA process is only one element of the internship course registration process.